Poset-enriched categories and free exact completions: Preliminaries on -enriched Categories

 \begin{defi} We say that $e\colon A\to B$ is an \emph{$\nc{so}$-morphism} if the square

 is a pullback in $\nc{Pos}$ for every order-mono $m\colon X\to Y$. \end{defi}

 We can then define regularity as follows.

-\begin{defi} A category $\ca{C}$ is called \emph{regular} if it has all finite limits, every morphism factors as an $\nc{so}$-morphism followed by an order-mono and $\nc{so}$-morphisms are stable under pullback. \end{defi}
+\begin{defi} A category $\ca{C}$ is called \emph{regular} if it has all finite limits, every morphism factors as an $\nc{so}$-morphism followed by an order-monomorphism and $\nc{so}$-morphisms are stable under pullback. \end{defi}

-One can then prove that in any regular category an $\nc{so}$-morphism is always an \emph{effective} epimorphism, i.e. a coinserter of some pair.
-It then follows that it is necessarily the coinserter of its kernel congruence (see \cite{MyPosExReg}).
-As a result, one can also phrase regularity in terms of stable (effective epi, order-mono) factorizations or via the existence and stability of coinserters of kernel congruences.
+We should note that the original definition in \cite{Kurz-Velebil} contains the additional requirement that every $\nc{so}$-morphism be an \emph{effective} epimorphism, i.e. a coinserter of some pair, so then necessarily of its kernel congruence.
+However, one can then prove (see \cite[Proposition 2.16]{MyPosExReg}) that this actually is implied by the remaining conditions of \ref{defi: regular cat}.
+In particular, it then follows that one can also phrase regularity in terms of stable (effective epi, order-mono) factorizations or via the existence and stability of coinserters of kernel congruences.
+Throughout the paper we will use the terms ``$\nc{so}$-morphism'' and ``effective epimorphism'' interchangeably in the regular context.

 Examples of regular categories are all quasivarieties of ordered algebras in the sense of Bloom \& Wright \cite{BloomWright,Kurz-Velebil}, as well as categories of enriched presheaves $[\ca{C}^{\rm{op}},\nc{Pos}]$ on any small category $\ca{C}$.
-Further examples include some categories of ordered topological spaces, like the category $\nc{Pries}$ of \emph{Priestley spaces} or the larger category $\nc{Nach}$ of Nachbin's \emph{compact ordered spaces} are also regular in this sense.
+In addition, certain categories of ordered topological spaces, such as the category $\nc{Pries}$ of \emph{Priestley spaces} or the larger category $\nc{Nach}$ of Nachbin's \emph{compact ordered spaces}, are also regular in this sense.

 To talk about exactness, we first need to recall the corresponding notion of congruence in the $\nc{Pos}$-enriched setting.
 These will be relations which are preorders and are in some sense compatible with the existing order furnished by the enrichment.
-By a \emph{relation} on an object $X$ we as usual mean a subobject $R\subseteq X\times X$, i.e. an equivalence class of an order-mono $R\rightarrowtail X\times X$.
+By a \emph{relation} on an object $X$ we as usual mean a subobject $R\subseteq X\times X$, i.e. an equivalence class of an order-monomorphism $R\rightarrowtail X\times X$.

 \begin{defi} A \emph{congruence} $E$ on an object $X$ in a regular category $\ca{C}$ is a relation on $X$ which is: \begin{enumerate} \item reflexive \item transitive \item an \emph{order-ideal}, i.e. whenever $x,x',y,y'\colon A\to X$ are such that $(x,y)\in_{A}E$, $x'\leq x$ and $y\leq y'$, then also $(x',y')\in_{A}E$. \end{enumerate} \end{defi}